Resources to Enhance Patient Care

 The Area Agency on Aging & Disabilities of SW Washington (AAADSW) works in partnership with local service providers to deliver a comprehensive, easily accessible, and coordinated system of home and community-based services for older adults, family caregivers and adults living with a disability.
 We have partnered with the Northwest Geriatrics Workforce Enhancement Center (NW GWEC) at the University of Washington School of Medicine’s Department of Geriatrics and Gerontology to further this mission.
 The goal of our partnership is to improve healthcare outcomes for older patients and their family caregivers.
 The Northwest Geriatrics Workforce Enhancement Center (NW GWEC) is a Health Resources Services Administration (HRSA) grant-funded program centered around increasing the clinical-community linkages for physicians and their teams to ultimately lead to better outcomes for their patients and family caregivers..

-Connect patients and their families to services quickly and easily.
+Simple referrals connect patients and their families to services quickly and easily.
 Email or fax completed Referral Forms to our agency and we will be in touch with your patient soon.

-Project ECHO (Extension for Community Health Outcomes) medical professionals in rural areas the opportunity to connect to an interdisciplinary team of geriatrics experts via videoconference.
+Project ECHO (Extension for Community Health Outcomes) provides medical professionals in rural areas the opportunity to connect to an interdisciplinary team of geriatrics experts via videoconference.
 Sessions are designed to help enhance a clinician’s ability to provide high quality care for older patients.